wimgonza/cmpm-121-d3-wimgonza/PLAN.md

 ## D3.b: Globe-spanning Gameplay

-Key technical challenge:
+Key technical challenge: How can the game efficiently manage the dynamic generation and removal of cells in a globe-spanning world?
-Key gameplay challenge:
+Key gameplay challenge: How can we create a gameplay loop where the player is incentivized to move in and out of visibility ranges of cells (to farm tokens) while maintaining a sense of progression and challenge, particularly with the crafting system and token values increasing over time?

 ### Steps D3.b